 This group of experienced knitters meets to offer tips, suggestions, swap patterns, and socialize.
 All levels of knitters and crocheters are welcome.

-Knit Wits will meet on every Wednesday in November from 10:30 am to 12:30 pm!
+Knit Wits will meet every Wednesday in December from 10:30 am to 12:30 pm, except for the last week of the month due to the Holidays.

 Audience: Adult